dennisnyarko/dennisnyarko/README.md

 - Cloud Infrastructure: Heroku, Netlify

 ### 📈 My Current Focus
-With most of my developer experience being from freelance and building side projects, I am looking to officially transition into the corporate world and I’d appreciate any form of support and mentorship to help me achieve this.
+With most of my developer experience being from freelance and building side projects, I am looking to officially transition into the corporate world and I’d appreciate any form of support and opportunities to help me achieve this.
 I am also actively searching for entry-level or junior developer roles or internships.
 You’re most welcome to reach out if you can assist in any way.

 ### 📞 Contact Me
 Please feel free to contact me via my email (info@dennisnyarko.com) or through my linkedIn (noted below my profile picture).
-Until then, thank you for visiting my profile and feel free to check out my projects/repositories.😁
+Until then, thank you for visiting my profile and feel free to check out my projects/repositories.